lynoferraz/cartesi-exp-week-2/README.md

 We achieve this by designing a FRAMEWORK for CASCADES, so new Cartesi Rollups can subscribe to another rollup to receive the same inputs.
 By receiving the same inputs and running the same code from the subscribed rollup, the 2nd rollup effectively has immediate and automatic access to the main rollup without the need for any other request, or interaction (at the cost of running the same computation).

-We used MUD framework to facilitate the base layer contracts development, the Cartesapp high-level framework, and the cartesi cli tool.
+We used [MUD framework](https://mud.dev/introduction) to facilitate the base layer contracts development, the [Cartesapp high-level framework](https://github.com/prototyp3-dev/cartesapp) (which uses [python-cartesi hlf](https://github.com/prototyp3-dev/python-cartesi), [cartesi client](https://github.com/prototyp3-dev/cartesi-client) and the [cartesi cli tool](https://docs.sunodo.io/guide/introduction/what-is-sunodo)), and [NEXTjs](https://nextjs.org/docs) for the frontend.

+## Repo Layout

+- base-layer

+  Contains the solidity codebase to create a world (in MUD terms) and deploy the core Rives Rollup in `base-layer/core`, and also an example of adding an extension to world in `base-layer/nft-extension`.

+- core

+  Includes the Cartesi Rollup [backend code](https://github.com/rives-io/rives-core) and [frontend code](https://github.com/rives-io/rives-frontend) for the core Rives altered to work with the cascades proxy contracts.

+- nft-extension

+  Includes the Cartesi Rollup backend and frontend code for the screenshot ntf extension.

 ## Instructions